-The largest lake in North America, considered as one of most spectacular lakes in the entire country, Tahoe straddles the California and Nevada border.
+One of the most alluring lake retreats in North America, Lake Tahoe is considered one of the most spectacular lakes in the entire country, straddling the California and Nevada border.
 Its northern region offers a more tranquil, sophisticated experienced, while its southern counterpart is known for its party-happy casino atmosphere.
 While it’s well-known as one of the top winter ski destinations, summer brings the opportunity to do a host of things to do as well.

-Another one of the best views of Lake Tahoe comes by being atop the glistening blue waters.
-While there are multiple options for doing so, one of the most fun has to be by cruising around on a catamaran taking in the jaw-dropping scenery of the lake’s northern and eastern shore.
+Another one of the best views of Lake Tahoe comes by being atop the glistening blue waters via a cruise.
+While there are multiple options for doing so, one of the most fun has to be by cruising around on a catamaran with Action Water Sports of Incline Village, taking in the jaw-dropping scenery of the lake’s northern and eastern shores.
 Take the adventure up a notch by relaxing on the webbed mesh netting as you gaze at the waters below, although you can always switch and enjoy the panoramic vistas of dramatic mountain peaks and unspoiled shoreline from the cushioned seats on the deck.
-The two-hour ride leaves from Incline Village near Thunderbird Lodge and includes some drinks and snacks.

 In addition to playing out on the water, you’ll want to get at and explore the land.
-If you’ve taken the gondola, you have a good idea as to what waits.
+If you’ve taken the gondola, you have a good idea as to what awaits.
 The Lake Tahoe region is famous for its impressive views all around the shoreline and in the surrounding mountains.
-By hiking to the top of Mount Tallac, you’ll get views of Fallen Leaf Lake, Cascade Lake, Desolation Wilderness and South Lake Tahoe, and from the top of Mount Rose, Reno, Carson City, the Washoe Valley and all of Lake Tahoe come into view.
-Other popular treks include the Emerald Bay Trail, Glacier Meadow Loop, Squaw Valley Trail and the well-known Tahoe Rim Trail.
+By hiking to the top of Mount Tallac, you’ll get views of Fallen Leaf Lake, Cascade Lake, Desolation Wilderness, and South Lake Tahoe, and from the top of Mount Rose, Reno, Carson City, the Washoe Valley and all of Lake Tahoe comes into view.
+Other popular treks include the Emerald Bay Trail, Glacier Meadow Loop, Squaw Valley Trail, and the well-known Tahoe Rim Trail.

 Who doesn’t love waterfalls?
 And, on a hot day, feeling that cool mist on your skin feels absolutely heavenly.
 This spring and summer is an especially good time to see the incredible waterfalls that grace the area, with massive amounts of water cascading over shelves of ancient stone and granite at a remarkable velocity, due to the abundant spring runoff.
 If you want to see more than one, consider a day of “waterfall hopping.”
 Eagle Falls is one of the best, set against the backdrop of gorgeous Emerald Bay.
 The easy walk to Lower Eagle Falls is only about a mile, where you’ll see 60-foot and 90-foot cascades.
 Horsetail Falls is just off Highway 50 on the way into South Lake Tahoe, it has an 800-foot drop that makes it the largest waterfall in the Tahoe area, while Glen Alpine Falls features 65 feet of layered drops and is set just above Fallen Leaf Lake, easily accessible from Highway 89 north.